YoNG-Zaii/Linear-Guide/README.md

 <a id="github-method"></a>
 ### i.
 GitHub Method

+You can use this method if you want to edit the files directly in GitHub repository without going into IDE or code editor.

 1. In GitHub, select a file that you want to change.
 In our example, we will choose src -> App.js file.

 2. Edit the file.